 Council History

 One of the positive aspects of Texas A&M University is the multiple opportunities for extracurricular involvement.
 The Texas A&M University historically Black Greek fraternities and sororities, consisting of 9 nationally affiliated fraternities & sororities provides a unique opportunity for involvement.
 Each organization seeks to provide students with an enriching college experience and leadership opportunities within each organization and within the National Pan-Hellenic Council.
-Six of the nine NPHC organizations are represented on our campus.
+Eight of the nine NPHC organizations are represented on our campus.

 NPHC Greek-letter organizations grew on historically white and historically black campuses in three distinct phases: